-Some premises hold more than one licence - for example, a tavern may also hold an off-licence and be able to sell alcohol which is consumed off the premises.
+Some premises hold more than one licence - for example, a tavern will hold an on-licence and may also hold an off-licence and be able to sell alcohol which is consumed off the premises.

 The Act allows special licences to be issued for up to 12 months.
 Unlike other kinds of licence, special licences are not subject to the Act's default maximum hours so can apply up to 24 hours a day.
 Special licenses are to allow the sale or supply of alcohol at events and are not intended to be a substitute for a "Club", "on" or "off" licence.